edgecollective/edge-blog/posts/colorado.md

 <div class='img-with-caption'>
 <a href="/img/harold/tp-link.png"><img src="/img/harold/tp-link.png" ></a>

+Example of a WiFi extender -- the TP-Link AC1750.

 </div>

 Even if we use a cable, we will still need to connect the gateway to the wifi network, and this may require extending its range with a WiFi range extender.